dav-khachatryan/tracking-proxy/README.md

    3. Run a container using the image: `docker run --name my-tracking-proxy -d -p 8080:80 mixpanel-proxy`
    4. Visit `http://localhost:8080`

-   For production, you would deploy this docker image to whatever servers you run your production services on.
+   For production, you would deploy this docker image to whatever servers you run your production services on OK.

 ### Option 3: Add locations to your existing Nginx config
    If you already have servers running nginx, you can copy and paste the locations from the [nginx.conf](https://github.com/mixpanel/tracking-proxy/blob/master/nginx.conf) file in this repo and adjust the locations to match your preference.